At Harvard’s graduate Schools, reinvention on the fly

 Coming together

 In times of struggle, many take comfort and refuge in religious and spiritual gatherings.
 With that currently out of the question, some religious groups at Harvard Divinity School (HDS) are considering alternatives.
-The HDS Disciples and United Church of Christ Worship have begun shifting their weekly worship services and prayer times online, connecting everyone via Zoom.
-Their first online service begins today.
+The HDS Disciples and United Church of Christ Worship have begun shifting the weekly worship services and prayer times online, connecting everyone via Zoom.
+The first online service begins today.

 Early last week, HDS students began contributing inspirational posts to the Office of the Chaplain and Religious and Spiritual Life’s Facebook page and Instagram accounts.
-So far, the posts have drawn on a variety of sacred texts, from the Bible to Harry Potter.
+So far, the posts have drawn on a variety of texts, from the Bible to Harry Potter.

 Design for living apart

-Harvard’s move to online teaching and learning presents challenges for disciplines where the work is almost entirely physical and doesn’t easily translate to 2D formats like video — at least not without sacrificing essential components of the work.
+Harvard’s move to online teaching and learning presents challenges for disciplines where the work is almost entirely physical and doesn’t easily translate to 2D formats such as video — at least not without sacrificing essential components of the work.

-At Harvard Graduate School of Design (GSD), Dean Sarah Whiting and the faculty have been taking advantage of the Zoom platform’s draw-over and annotation tools, particularly for “crits,” the one-on-one sessions in which a professor reviews and critiques individual student work, said GSD spokesman Travis Dagenais.
+At Harvard Graduate School of Design (GSD), Dean Sarah Whiting and the faculty have been taking advantage of the popular Zoom platform’s draw-over and annotation tools, particularly for “crits,” the one-on-one sessions in which a professor reviews and critiques individual student work, said GSD spokesman Travis Dagenais.
 Rather than hanging project renderings on the usual pin-up boards, they’re turning unused laptops into digital pinboards so professors can review the work on one screen while conducting the crit on another.

 The School is still determining how faculty juries will conduct final reviews, which typically involve models, large drawings, and other physical elements, without being able to see these components in real life.